changun/proxy/README.md

 ## Usage

-* Send any requests (GET, POST, PUT, etc.) to /proxy?url={THE DESIRED URL}
+* Send any kind of requests (GET, POST, PUT, etc.) to /proxy?url={THE DESIRED URL}
-* All the headers and body will be redirected to and from the target web page.
+* The request method and the headers, as well as, request body will be redirected to and from the target web page.

 ## License